ingusjan/mcsrvstat-discord/README.md

 - 👻 **Player Tracking**: Remembers when players were last online
   - Shows "Recently Online" players with timestamps
   - Configurable duration for how long to keep player history
-- 📊 **Performance Metrics**: Displays server ping time with color indicators
-- 📝 **Message Persistence**: Edits the same status message across bot restarts
+- 📝 **No message spam in Discord**: The same message is re-used across bot restarts
 - 🗄️ **MongoDB Database**: Reliable storage of player activity and message data
-- 🛠️ **Easy Configuration**: Simple environment variables to configure the bot
+- 🛠️ **Easy Configuration**: Just change the variables in .env and restart
-- 🌐 **Open Source**: Easy to modify and extend for your own needs

 ## Setup Instructions